 See below to read the advice from each country’s medical officer.

-UK chief medical officer recommendations
+UK chief medical officer guidance

 Children and their parents or carers are advised that an alcohol-free childhood is the healthiest and best option.
 However, if children drink alcohol underage, it should not be until at least the age of 15 years.